kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    a node.
 4. The eviction request controller creates an Eviction and starts tracking this single requesters in `.status.requesters`.
-5. The eviction request controller designates the deployment controller as the responder (index 0) by updating `.status.targetResponders[0].state` to `Active`.
+5. The eviction request controller designates the deployment controller as the responder by updating `.status.targetResponders[0].state` to `Active`.
 No action (termination) is taken on the pods yet.
 6. The deployment controller creates a set of surge pods C to compensate for the future loss of availability of pods B. The new pods are created by temporarily surging the `.spec.replicas` count of the underlying replica sets up to the value of deployments `maxSurge`.